rehierl/metalsmith-menu/readme.md

 - Notice: The default reader function works best with simple integer sequences defined as above.
-Custom reader functions can be used to support more complex components like roman letters. (see `Options.readMenuKeyFunc` for more details)
+Custom reader functions can be used to support more complex components like roman numbers. (see `Options.readMenuKeyFunc` for more details)

 Once the plugin runs, it reads these keys into a menu tree.
 As an example, such a tree could have the the following structure: